MAVLink Api is now available too… 🙂

 Rcgroups user Risto has created some great pdfs documenting the mavsdk Lua functions:

-C. OlliW Telemetry Script
+C. Telemetry Lua Script

 A further and important part of the project are practical Lua scripts.
-The cornerstone is the MAVLink Telemetry Script.
+The cornerstone is the OlliW Telemetry Script.
 On the one side, it re-implements familiar telemetry features, at least to some extend (and I want to acknowledge that the layout of this part is indeed much inspired by the Yappu FrSky Telemetry script!).
-However, it clearly also aims at adding new functionality such as gimbal and camera support, and other stuff.
+However, it clearly also aims at adding new functionality such as gimbal and camera support, and other cool stuff.

 2. Hardware